The business of death: 5 tips for wills and estate planning

-My father died suddenly and very unexpectedly nearly four months ago.
+My father died suddenly and very unexpectedly just over four months ago.

 In the sleep-deprived, grief and shock-laden days that followed, one friend (who had lost her mother) told me: “Prepare yourself, the ‘business of death’ is even worse than the death itself.”